WORKSHOPS & EVENTS CALENDAR

 We offer ongoing opportunities to experience the Hakomi approach.
 These workshops are stand-alone events in their own right and also form part of the prerequisite for application to the Hakomi Professional Training.
 Most offer a blend of professional development and personal growth.
 Workshops vary in length from one to three or four days.

-A two-and-a-half-day workshop with Suhari Mommsen-Bohm and Sarah Tait-Jamieson
+A one-day workshop with Sarah Tait-Jamieson

 Bringing Hakomi’s Wisdom into the Heart of Relationships